Nexela/PickerExtended/README.md

 ![Pipe Cleaner in Action](https://github.com/Nexela/PickerExtended/blob/master/web/picker-pipe-cleaner.gif)

-### Picker Chest Copy
+### Picker Chest Contents Mover
-Quickly copy the contents of once chest to another.
-This is a quick and simple copy.
+Quickly Move the contents of once chest to another.
+This is a quick and dirty move.
 CONTROL+V on the source chest and CONTROL+V on the destination chest.
-This will not transfer item grids.
+Items with grids or inventories will lose their grids or inventories when transferred.
+Use this for bulk material only.

 ![Chest Copy in Action](https://github.com/Nexela/PickerExtended/blob/master/web/picker-inv-copy.gif)